-All messages and questions for the doctors are handled the same day whenever possible. ( If you do not hear back the same day, please call the next day as we are not perfect, and it is possible that the message did not make it to the doctor. ) If you have a non-urgent medical question, email your doctor.
+All messages and questions for the doctors are handled the same day whenever possible.
+If you have a non-urgent medical question you may email your doctor.
 Non-urgent calls are responded to at lunch and at the end of the day.
 We try to answer calls between patient visits also.
 Please leave numbers and times that you can be contacted.
 If you do not mind a detailed message being left on a machine or with a family member, please indicate that when you call.
 If you are calling with an emergency, indicate this immediately so the medical assistant can triage your need appropriately or the doctor can take your call.

-If you require a medication refill, call your pharmacy at least 2 working days before you will run out of your medication.
-Have them fax a refill request to our office, and we will review your chart for the appropriateness of the refill.
-If you use mail-order prescriptions, please request a refill at least 3 weeks before you will run out.
+If you require a medication refill, please call your pharmacy at least 2 working days before you will run out of your medication.
+They will then contact our office for refill approval and we will review your chart to ensure the refill is appropriate.
+If you use a mail-order pharmacy, please request a refill at least 3 weeks before you will run out.
 We write prescriptions with enough refills to last until your next visit, so please schedule an appointment when you have no remaining refills.
 It is best to get these at your office visit.
 Please do not call the doctor on call for medication refills.

 Types of Visits

 When scheduling an appointment let the receptionist know what kind of visit you will need.